drVulter/Stratton_MachineLearning/project3/readme.md

-# Machine Learning Project Two
+# Machine Learning Project Three
 #### Quinn Stratton

 This project reads in two documents that are labeled as pertaining to computing or diabetes.
 The top 5 most frequent words and their synonyms from each of these labeled documents are then determined, and used for classifying each unlabeled document.
 To classify, this project calculates the frequency of words in each of the sets of most frequent words from the labeled documents in the unlabeled documents.
 If the frequency from a set that was from a document labeled "Computing" was greatest, the new document would be labeled "computer".
 If, however, the frequency of words pertaining to either class was lower than 0.1%, the document was considered to have no class.